QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/index.md

 <div class="row row-cols-lg-2"><div>

-We developed [oneaudit](https://github.com/quentinra/oneaudit) <small>(0.01k ⭐)</small> to ease and automate the process of external passive recon.
+We developed a tool to ease and automate the process of external passive recon.
 It is built over many existing tools.

 #### 1. OneAudit Subdomains Investigation